kocburak/FolderEncryptor/README.md

 # Road Map

 - Option to securely erase unencrypted files. (looking at you Gutmann Algorithm 👀).
+- Option to overwrite the original file to erase unencrypted data.
+(This may be not possible if `--enc-filenames` flag is set)
 - A way to use the file without decrypting to file system first.

 # IMPORTANT NOTE!